Lady Constance Bulwer-Lytton: Early life and family

 In the early years in India, Lytton was educated by a series of governesses and reportedly had a lonely childhood.
+She played the piano and wished to be a pianist.
 She apparently met Winston Churchill while living in India, where he was an unsuccessful rival to her brother Victor for the hand of Pamela Chichele-Plowden.
 She is reported to have said: "The first time you see Winston Churchill you see all his faults, and the rest of your life you spend discovering his virtues."
 Although she grew up in England surrounded by many of the great artistic, political and literary names of the day, she rejected the aristocratic way of life.
 After her father died, she retired from public view to care for her mother, rejecting attempts to interest her in the outside world.

 Lytton remained unmarried until her death; in 1892 her mother refused her permission to marry a man from a "lower social order".
 For several years she waited in vain for her mother to change her mind, while refusing to contemplate marrying anyone else.

 In 1897 her aunt, Theresa Earle, published her gardening guide Pot-Pourri from a Surrey Garden.
 She had been encouraged to write this by Lytton who typed some of the text.
 The book sold quickly and well and in one of the later editions Lytton added a section on Japanese flower arranging.

 Lytton became a vegetarian in 1902 and was an advocate of animal rights.